thaum-xyz/ankhmorpork/README.md

 #### Base

 Directory contains all base application of k3s cluster.
-Initial bootstrap should be done manually with kubectl and after that updates are performed by argoCD.
+Initial bootstrap should be done manually with kubectl and after that updates are performed by flux.

-Additionally it is a place where argoCD apps and projects are stored.
+Additionally it is a place where flux apps and projects are stored.

 #### Apps

-Every other service that is installed into a cluster goes into `apps/` directory which should be governed by argoCD after creating a proper `Application` and `Project` CRs.
+Every other service that is installed into a cluster goes into `apps/` directory which should be governed by flux.

 ## Security